Looking for the most efficient way to tone yourself from head to toe? All you need are 30 minutes and this full-body workout for women!

+I don't know about you, but one of my top goals at the gym is efficiency.
 Between work, kids, and life, most of us don't have the luxury to spend more than 30 minutes to an hour working out.

 This can be discouraging if you're under the impression that it takes hours at the gym to look toned and tight.

-But the truth is, all you need is 30 minutes and the right full body workout for women!
+But the truth is, all you need is 30 minutes and the right full-body workout for women!

 When you engage all your muscle groups in one gym trip, you're able to leave with the confidence that you've completed a thorough workout.
+With full-body workouts, you're able to work out your muscle groups more frequently throughout the week.
+Much more than if you were segmenting your workouts.

-What Makes a Good Full Body Workout for Women?
+What Makes a Good Full Body Workout?

-The secret to full body workouts is compound movements, which are exercises that work multiple muscle groups at one time.
+The exercises that make up full-body workouts for women actually look a bit different than other workouts.
+The secret to full-body workouts is compound movements, which are exercises that work multiple muscle groups at one time.

 Compound Movements

+Compound movements are the darling of the fitness world.
 Compound movements tend to be more natural movements that you use in your daily life, like squats and deadlifts.

 How many times do you squat or bend down to pick up clothes or toys?
 Point made.